orbisius/orbisius-random-name-generator/readme.txt

 == Description ==

-Orbisius Random Name Generator is a simple plugin that randomly picks a name from a list.
+Orbisius Random Name Generator is a minimalistic WordPress plugin that randomly picks a name from a list.
 The shortcode can be used multiple times with different keywords on the same page.
 It will pick a random name from the appropriate list.
 The duplicates will be removed automatically (if any).